 Cedar Springs is a very small city located in the state of Michigan.
 With a population of 3,624 people and two constituent neighborhoods, Cedar Springs is the 259th largest community in Michigan.

-When you are in Cedar Springs, you'll notice that it is more blue-collar than most other communities in America.
-38.34% of Cedar Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cedar Springs is a blue-collar town, with 37.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cedar Springs is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Cedar Springs who work in office and administrative support (16.17%), sales jobs (11.09%), and business and financial occupations (5.62%).
+There are especially a lot of people living in Cedar Springs who work in office and administrative support (15.07%), sales jobs (8.75%), and food service (6.16%).

-Being a small city, Cedar Springs does not have a public transit system used by locals to get to and from work.
+Cedar Springs is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Cedar Springs is English.
 Other important languages spoken here include Spanish and German.